ElkinAMG/AirBnB_clone/README.md

 ### Commands:

-* create - create an object
+* create - creates an object or instance
-* show - show an object (based on id)
+* show - show an object in a specific format
-* destroy - destroy an object
+* destroy - destroy an object or deletes it
-* all - show all objects, of one type or all types
+* all - show all objects of a certain type (if specified), or all types
-* quit/EOF - quit the console
+* quit/EOF - quit or exit the console
 * help - see descriptions of commands

 ### So, where do we begin?